Laguna1989/obsidian_notes/tools/FMod/Intro to FMod Studio.md

 - FMod Studio listens on Port `9264`
 - Allows live audio adjustments for sound designers
+- Demo

 ---

 # Further Topics

 - Parameters
-	- Control the crowd sound based on the number of guests in the part
+	- e.g. Control the crowd sound based on the number of guests in the park
+- Error handling:
+	- Almost all API functions return `FMOD_RESULT`

 ---